The fuzzy 4-hyperboloid $H^4_n$ and higher-spin in Yang-Mills matrix models: The fuzzy hyperboloid H4n

 which transform in the adjoint representation $\cM^{ab} \mapsto [\cM^{ab},\cdot]$ of $\mso(4,2)$.
 The $\phi_{ab}(X)$ will be interpreted as quantized tensor fields on $H^4$, which transform under $SO(4,1)$.
 We define an $SO(4,2)$-invariant inner product on $\cC$ via

 For polynomials generated by the $X^a$, this trace diverges.
 However this is only an IR-divergence, and we are mainly interested in normalizable fluctuations corresponding to physical scalar fields.
 Technically speaking, we will be working with Hilbert-Schmidt operators in $\End(\cH)$.
 These can be expanded into modes obtained by decomposing $\End(\cH)$ into unitary representations of the isometry group $SO(4,1)$ of the background.
-We will see that the expansion \eqref{phi-M-expand} is truncated at $n$ generators $\cM_{ab}$.

 \paragraph{Spin Casimir.} To proceed, we require a characterization of the above $SO(4,1)$ modes in terms of a Casimir operator which measures spin.
 One can achieve this by the $SO(4,1)$-invariant

 which measures the spin along the $S^2$ fiber.
 To understand this, we locally decompose $\mso(4,1)$ , for example at the reference point \eqref{eq:reference_point}, into $\mso(4)$ generators $\cM^{\mu\nu}$ and translation generators $P^\mu = \frac{1}{R}\cM^{\mu 0}$.
 Then $C^2[\mso(4,1)] = - R^2 P_\mu P^\mu + C^2[\mso(4)]$, and $R^2 P_\mu P^\mu \sim - r^{-2} [X_\mu, [X^\mu,\cdot]]$ if acting on functions $\phi(x)$, cf.\ \eqref{Box-delsquare}.
 Therefore $\cS^2 \sim C^2[\mso(4)]$ should vanish on scalar functions $\phi(X)$ on $H^4$, but not on higher-spin functions involving $\theta^{ab}$.
 We will see that this is indeed the case, and $\End(\cH_n)$ contains modes up to spin $n$ as measured by $\cS^2$ \eqref{End-decomposition-Cn}.
 We also observe